Keeley Hawes

 Keeley Hawes in Spooks

-She starred alongside Sarah Parish and James McAvoy in the comedy film "ShakespeaRe-Told" and opposite Matthew Macfadyen in "Death at a Funeral."
+She starred alongside Sarah Parish and James McAvoy in the comedy "ShakespeaRe-Told" and opposite Matthew Macfadyen in "Death at a Funeral."

 Keeley Hawes in Under the Greenwood Tree